sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ### Running tests

+Some of our (and hopefully your) tests are end-to-end tests that require running background container services.

+You might want to start with clean containers before running tests and you might have to restart containers after (failed) tests with `docker-compose [up|down]`.

+You probably want to manage the data volumes with `docker volume`, although the default setup is to wipe and clean install everything over an existing database.

 First start required background services for integration tests, execute the following from your project's directory:

 `docker-compose -p myproject -f openremote/profile/dev-testing.yml up --build -d`